decooliveira/calculator-backend/README.md

 The CALCULATOR API is live and can be accessed at [http://calc.decooliveira.com.br/](http://appcalc.decooliveira.com.br).
 The API documentation is available at [http://www.decooliveira.com.br/v1/api-docs/](http://www.decooliveira.com.br/v1/api-docs).
 The application is deployed on AWS Cloud.

+AWS stack used in this application: Route 53, Elastic Beanstalk, RDS, AWS CodePipeline, AWS CodeBuild

 ## Running the Application Locally

 To run the CALCULATOR API locally using a Docker container, follow these steps: